Here are some essential definitions you need to know:

 Probate – The process of organising and winding up the estate of someone who has died in accordance with their will.

 Sadaqah Jariyah – Means a continuous and ongoing charity.
 It is one of the most rewarding acts we can do as the benefits can be reaped in this lifetime and long after we have passed.
-It can be given on someone’s behalf after they pass but this must be from their own wealth.
+It can be given on someone’s behalf after they pass.

 Testator – The creator of a will.